New York State Route 7: Realignments

-In 1981, the Collar City Bridge was built, connecting Green Island with Troy in the Capital District.
-By 1985, construction had begun on the NY 7 freeway, then planned as NY 7 Alternate, between I-87 and I-787 west of Green Island.
-In 1986, NY 7 "Alternate" opened, becoming part of a realigned NY 7.
-The old surface alignment was designated as an extension of NY 2.
+In 1980, the Collar City Bridge opened, connecting Green Island with Troy in the Capital District.
+By 1983, construction had begun on the NY 7 freeway, then planned as NY 7 Alternate, between I-87 and I-787 west of Green Island.
+The new freeway opened at the end of 1985, becoming part of a realigned NY 7, and the old surface alignment was designated as an extension of NY 2.
+However, the freeway segment of NY 7 between I-87 and I-787 is still commonly referred to as "Alternate Route 7".

 NY 28 originally overlapped NY 7 from the intersection of Main and Chestnut streets in Oneonta to Colliersville, where it turned north onto D.K.
 Lifgren Drive to rejoin NY 28's modern alignment.
 NY 28 was rerouted to follow its current alignment between Main Street south of Oneonta and D.K.
 Lifgren Drive near Colliersville in the early 1980s following the completion of what is now NY 28 from I-88 exit 17 to D.K.
 Lifgren Drive.
 The portion of Main Street between NY 28 and NY 7 (0.67 mi long) is now designated as NY 992D while D.K.
 Lifgren Drive (0.50 mi in length) is now NY 992G.